MazaBaap/lidar-point-cloud-processing/README.md

 - `numpy`

 ## Setup

 1. Clone this repository:
+      ```bash
       git clone https://github.com/MazaBaap/lidar-point-cloud-processing.git

       cd lidar-point-cloud-processing

-3. Install dependencies:
+2. Install dependencies:
+      ```bash
       pip install -r requirements.txt

-4. Download the KITTI dataset and place the `.bin` files in a `kitti/` directory within the project.
+3. Download the KITTI dataset and place the `.bin` files in a `kitti/` directory within the project.
-5. Run the notebook:
+4. Run the notebook:
+      ```bash
       lidar_processing.ipynb

+## Experiment with Parameters
+The parameter values used in this pipeline (e.g., voxel size, eps, min_points, distance thresholds) were chosen as a starting point but may not be optimal for all scenarios.
+We encourage you to explore and adjust these parameters in `lidar_processing.ipynb` to improve results for your specific use case.
+Have fun experimenting!
+- **Examples to Try**:
+  - Voxel size (downsampling): 0.05, 0.2
+  - DBSCAN eps: 0.3, 0.7
+  - DBSCAN min_points: 5, 20
+  - RANSAC distance_threshold: 0.2, 0.5